 - Dairy (without additives), including milk, cheese and yogurt

 - Nuts and seeds, as well as their flours

 Foods That Might Contain Gluten

-- Oats: Oats may be processed in a gluten-friendly facility, so make sure the package is marked "gluten-free."
+- Oats: Oats and oatmeal may be processed in a facility that handles gluten, so make sure your package is marked "gluten-free."

-- Soups: Thickeners made from wheat can make their way into your soup, so make sure to check the ingredient list.
+- Soups: Thickeners made from wheat can make their way into store-bought soup, so make sure to check the ingredient list.

 - Condiments: Gluten is probably lurking in your salad dressing, soy sauce, ketchup and other sauces.